Financial Aid Process

 Step 1: Apply for a PIN (Personal Identification Number)

-You will need your PIN to sign in to the studentloans.gov website, and complete all further steps.
+You will need your PIN to sign in and complete all further steps.
 You will need to provide your name, address, social security number and date of birth.
+(Your PIN is a 4-digit number that you create.)
 You will also select and answer a challenge question.
 You will receive your PIN in approximately three to four days by e-mail or postcard.

 Each course has an exam at the end.
 You must achieve a score of 80, or re-take the course and exam until you do.